AlexProgrammerDE/balena-2bored2wait/README.md

 # balena-2bored2wait
 You hate the 2b2t queue?
 Use a Raspberry Pi and this software to stay in queue even if you are playing somewhere else.
+Based on 2bored2wait.